kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

 scenarios where more devices are allocated than available.
 The kubelet plugin of a DRA driver ***must*** double-check that the allocated devices are still available when NodePrepareResource is called.
 If not, the pod cannot start until the device comes back.
-Treating this as a fatal error during pod admission would allow us to delete the pod and trying again with a new one.
+Checking it at admission time and treating this as a fatal error would allow us to delete the pod and trying again with a new one, but is not done at the moment because admission checks cannot be retried if a check finds a transient problem.

 ### Using structured parameters

 A ResourceClaim is a request to allocate one or more devices.
-Each request in a claim may reference a pre-defined DeviceClass to narrow down which devices are desired or describe that directly in the request itself through a device selector.
+Each request in a claim may reference a pre-defined DeviceClass to narrow down which devices are desired or describe that directly in the request itself through one or more device selectors.
 A device selector is a CEL expression that must evaluate to true if a device satisfies the request.
 A special `device` variable provides access to the attributes of a device.